SYS-Labs/rollux-tutorial/cross-dom-bridge-eth/README.md

 ### `depositETH`

-This function shows how to deposit ETH from Ethereum to Optimism.
+This function shows how to deposit SYS from Syscoin to Rollux.

 ```js
 const depositETH = async () => {